Culverting Works and Drainage Maintenance Protocol 2019

 Where applicable, the affected land owner suffering increased flood risk and damage arising from the disrepair of the watercourse has exhausted all avenues including pursuing Section 28 of the Land Drainage Act 1991.

-• The land and/or the drainage is in a significant state of neglect
+• the land and/or the drainage is in a significant state of neglect

-• When multiple owners of a culvert are identified, who may be unaware of its existence and their associated responsibilities, in order that the associated flood risk is immediately addressed, and giving time for those with riparian ownership to be contacted directly to be informed of their responsibilities towards a functioning system
+• when multiple owners of a culvert are identified, who may be unaware of its existence and their associated responsibilities, in order that the associated flood risk is immediately addressed, and giving time for those with riparian ownership to be contacted directly to be informed of their responsibilities towards a functioning system

-• When the risk of internal flooding to adjacent properties is very significant and requires immediate action.
+• when the risk of internal flooding to adjacent properties is very significant and requires immediate action.

 Acronyms and Definitions